What to do after your parents leave on move-in day

 Meet some people on your floor.

 Once you’ve talked to your roommate a bit, walk around your floor together.
 Introduce yourselves to people that you see and ask if they want to hang out.
 This is a great way to start making friends early on, and if you go with your roommate it will feel a bit less awkward.
+Keep in mind that you’ll need to be serious about your academic education.
+Colleges are notorious for clamping down on cheating students!

 Everyone will be caught in different stages of unpacking and settling in — some will still be with their parents.
 Don’t be too offended if people don’t feel like hanging out or being too social at first.